MetaMask/metamask-docs/wallet/how-to/display/tokens.md

 With `wallet_watchAsset`, you can prompt users to add their ERC-20 tokens and NFTs even when they have token autodetection or NFT autodetection disabled.

-Moreover, token autodetection only detects ERC-20 tokens on [certain networks](https://support.metamask.io/managing-my-tokens/custom-tokens/how-to-display-tokens-in-metamask/#enhanced-token-detection), and NFT autodetection only detects NFTs on Ethereum Mainnet.
+Also, token autodetection only detects ERC-20 tokens on [certain networks](https://support.metamask.io/managing-my-tokens/custom-tokens/how-to-display-tokens-in-metamask/#enhanced-token-detection), and NFT autodetection only detects NFTs on Ethereum Mainnet.
 With `wallet_watchAsset`, users can add tokens from other networks.